karyateguh/Prediction-of-price-rice-in-DKI-Jakarta/README.md

 > Root Mean Squared Error (RMSE): 140.89

-# Comparison

-Based on the performance metrics, Model 2 (Bidirectional LSTM) demonstrates the best predictive capabilities for time series data related to industrial applications.
-When comparing the models across both training and testing errors, Model 2 consistently exhibits lower error values than Model 1 (standard LSTM) and Model 3 (ARIMA).
-Here’s a breakdown of each model’s results and why Model 2 is the optimal choice.

-## **Performance Analysis**

-**Model 1: LSTM**

-Train MAE: 99.52 Rp

-Test MAE: 151.54 Rp

-Train RMSE: 179.06 Rp

-Test RMSE: 220.34 Rp

-The standard LSTM model shows reasonably good training accuracy but experiences a larger increase in error on the test data, indicating potential overfitting.
-The LSTM structure captures temporal dependencies but struggles to generalize well enough for future data points.

-**Model 2: Bidirectional LSTM**

-Train MAE: 88.62 Rp

-Test MAE: 127.66 Rp

-Train RMSE: 158.80 Rp

-Test RMSE: 177.12 Rp

-The Bidirectional LSTM outperforms the standard LSTM, showing both lower training and testing errors.
-The train-test error gap is smaller than in Model 1, suggesting better generalization.
-This bidirectional model captures dependencies from both past and future contexts at each time step, leading to a richer representation of the data and improved predictive performance.

-**Model 3: ARIMA**

-MSE: 19849.31

-RMSE: 140.89

 The ARIMA model has a lower RMSE than Model 1's test RMSE but does not match the accuracy of the Bidirectional LSTM model.
 Although ARIMA is strong for linear, seasonal, or stationary data, its performance here is weaker, likely because the dataset’s industrial context includes nonlinear and complex temporal dependencies that neural networks like LSTM are better equipped to handle.

-## **Strengths and Weaknesses of Each Model**

-**Model 1: Standard LSTM**

-**Strengths:** LSTMs are highly capable of capturing sequential dependencies and handling nonlinear relationships in time series data, making them a good choice for non-seasonal industrial data.

-**Weaknesses:** Standard LSTM only processes information in one direction (forward), which can limit its understanding of complex time dependencies.
-This model shows signs of overfitting, with a higher testing error than training error.

-**Model 2: Bidirectional LSTM**

 **Strengths:** By processing information in both directions, this model captures forward and backward dependencies.
 This dual processing leads to improved accuracy, especially when complex temporal relationships exist.
 As evidenced by the lower errors, Bidirectional LSTM is better suited for industrial time series where both past and future patterns influence outcomes.

 **Weaknesses:** Bidirectional LSTM models are computationally more intensive and require more resources.
 They may also be harder to interpret compared to simpler models like ARIMA.

-**Model 3: ARIMA**

-**Strengths:** ARIMA is interpretable and effective for simpler time series data with clear seasonality and linear trends.
-It’s computationally efficient and easy to deploy in scenarios where data relationships are simpler and more predictable.

-**Weaknesses:** ARIMA does not handle nonlinear dependencies well, which limits its performance in datasets with complex industrial patterns.
-It requires the data to be stationary, which is not always feasible in real-world applications.

 # Conclusion